Vantiq/vantiq-extension-sources/camelAssemblies/README.md

     Component(s).
   * The configuration may include configuration information (such as credentials, type of interaction) generated from Vantiq assembly configuration parameters.
-  * The Vantiq source is the in the package matching the assembly name, and name consisting of the base name with the suffix
+  * The Vantiq source is in the package matching the assembly name, with the name consisting of the base name with the suffix `_source`.
-    `_source`.
 * Vantiq Service -- this is the Vantiq item with which Vail code interacts.
   * The service interacts with the Vantiq source to move information to/from the Vantiq system.
   * The service is in the package matching the assembly name, and named with the base name with the suffix